Information for Authors

 - Professional Development - These articles take advantage of the author's particular expertise on a subject that will benefit career performance of ACE members.

 - Review - These are critiques of new books, journal articles, software/hardware, technologies or anything else that would be appropriate for the audience of the JAC.
+They are 500-1,000 words in length.

 All submitted articles are considered for publication.
 However, prospective contributors are encouraged to be aware of the focus of this journal and article requirements.
+The editorial team will review articles for scope, rigor, and formatting requirements for appropriateness for JAC before submitting for review.
+If you have questions about requirements, please contact the editor.

 An article is accepted with the understanding that the Journal of Applied Communications has exclusive publication rights, which means that the article has not been submitted concurrently, accepted for publication, or published elsewhere.